Central African Republic Country Report

 Militia groups control 80% of the country, and in April 2018 a new armed group known as Siriri emerged in the relatively stable southwest.
 Anti-Balaka and ex-Séléka groups are fractured and fighting is both sectarian and ethnic.
-UN peacekeepers are struggling to restore security, with the areas around Batangafo, Kaga Bandoro, Bria, Bambari, Bangassou, and Zemio particularly at risk.
-Sectarian fighting has returned to the capital, Bangui, where 16 people died following an attack on a church in May 2018.
+UN peacekeepers are struggling to restore security, and sectarian fighting has returned to the capital, Bangui, where 16 people died following an attack on a church in May 2018.
 The risk of Islamist terrorist attacks is low, however.

-The spread of militia violence heightens the risk of civil war and the UN mission MINUSCA is increasingly hard pushed to contain the conflict.
-Risks of grenade and gun attacks against UN convoys and NGO workers are escalating, with Kaga Bandoro, Batangafo, Bria, Bambari, and Bangassou particular hotspots.
+The spread of militia violence heightens the risk of civil war and UN peacekeepers are increasingly hard pushed to contain the conflict.
+Risks of grenade and gun attacks against UN convoys and NGO workers are escalating, with Kaga-Bandoro, Bambari, and Bangassou notable hotspots.
 In Bangui, patrols face particular risks in the PK5 neighbourhood, although M'poko airport is now more secure.
-Russia is training CAR's armed forces, although they are unlikely to be effective in at least the six-month outlook.
+Russia is training CAR's armed forces, but they are unlikely to be effective in at least the six-month outlook, and the peace process is complicated by parallel initiatives.
 Interstate war is unlikely.

 Anger over MINUSCA's perceived inability to restore security is likely to drive public protests against the UN and the government in volatile cities like Kaga-Bandoro, Bambari, Bria, Batangafo, and Bangassou, as well as the capital, Bangui.
 Protests against vigilante groups are likely to halt commercial activity in parts of Bangui, while discord over the peace process will continue to fuel sectarian unrest between rival militias.
 Anti-government protests and strikes over unpaid salaries are highly likely in urban areas.